farcasterxyz/protocol/README.md

 Hubs maintain a connection to the Account Registry to validate every Signed Message they receive.
 A malicious Hub that served a forged message would be detected because the message authentication would fail.
 This property of Signed Messages lets us safely receive messages signed by *any* user from *any* Hub.
 If Bob has a copy of Charlie's messages, Alice's server can download them and save a round trip to Charlie's Hub.
 Hubs can fetch data from nearby peers using a gossip-based pubsub protocol [^gossip-sub] instead of making a round trip to each user's primary Hub.

 Conceptually, Hubs form an **L2 network for storing social data**, though the network has different properties from blockchain-based L2s.
-Its consensus model has weaker consistency guarantees but stronger scalability guarantees because the network data is **shardable** down to the account level.
+Its consensus model has weaker consistency guarantees but stronger scalability guarantees because the network data is **shareable** down to the account level.

 # 3. Identity Registry